HugoNikanor/VimCC/README.md

 ### Vimrc
 There are currently only very limited vimrc support.
-The default vimrc (with usage information) is avalible [here](./vimfiles/vimrcDefaultr).
+The default vimrc (with usage information) is avalible [here](./vimfiles/vimrcDefault).
 A user configured file can be placed in the ComputerCraft computers root directory, and must be named `.vimrc`.

 ### Logging
-There are logs, created in the hidden directory `.vimlog' in the ComputerCraft computers root directory.
-By default the log level is set to `NONE`, but this can be chnaged in the vimrc file
+There are logs, created in the hidden directory `.vimlog` in the ComputerCraft computers root directory.
+By default the log level is set to `NONE`, but this can be changed in the vimrc file.

+Currently almost nothing is logged, but the support is there.
+.
 ### Unsupported Features
 - Ex commands!
 - `~` (switch case)